DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfctaskspane-class.md

 ### <a name="parameters"></a>Parâmetros

 *n*<br/>
-[in] Especifica a margem vertical para definir.
+no Especifica a margem vertical a ser definida.

 ### <a name="remarks"></a>Comentários

-A margem vertical é a distância entre as bordas verticais da área de cliente e de um painel de tarefas.
+A margem vertical é a distância entre um painel de tarefas e as bordas verticais da área do cliente.

-Se *n* é -1, a estrutura determina o valor da margem usando o Gerenciador visual (`CMFCVisualManager::GetTasksPaneVertMargin`).
+Se *n* for-1, a estrutura determinará o valor da margem usando o Visual Manager`CMFCVisualManager::GetTasksPaneVertMargin`().
 A margem padrão é 12 pixels.

 ##  <a name="setwindowheight"></a>  CMFCTasksPane::SetWindowHeight